doritohead/qb-chains/README.md

 There's probably hundreds of these elsewhere but i didnt want to look so i made my own.

 I will provide the chains i used in the stream folder for anyone wanting to use them or you can customise the script for your own
+Tested on updated QB-Core works with no issues, some chains won't appear over certain clothing due to the thickness.

+any problems get in contact
 Thank you
 ###DoritoXheaD###